 Because prolonged drug use stunts brain growth and keeps the user in a state of stasis, it is extremely important that the addict receive some kind of substance abuse treatment.
-What has been seen day in and day out is rehabilitation helps an addict in more ways than one.
-Rehab gives addicts a safe, structured environment to live in and the opportunity to regain social skills lost while using.
-They are able to regain their sense of self-worth and more often than not experience a new-found sense of gratitude for being given the chance to recover instead of rotting away in a jail cell.
+What has been seen, day in and day out, is that rehabilitation helps an addict in more ways than one.
+Rehab gives addicts a safe, structured environment to in which to recover from drug use as well as address underlying issues and learn coping and social skills that may have been lost while using.
+They are able to regain their sense of self-worth and, more often than not, experience a newfound sense of gratitude for being given the chance to recover instead of rotting away in a jail cell.

 So why do we as a nation continue to lock up addicts?
 The answer is simple: money.

-Each prisoner in a private prison makes that prison 1500$ a month (estimated).
-It’s a big business and giving addicts a second chance by sending them to rehab in turn costs the city, town or county money because that person who broke the law isn’t going to jail.
+Each prisoner in a private prison makes that prison $1500 a month (estimated).
+It’s a big business, and giving addicts a second chance by sending them to rehab costs the city, town or county money because that person who broke the law isn’t going to jail.

-Many addicts are not looked at as human beings, They are labeled as Junkies, druggies, low-lives – anything under the sun except people – people who suffer from a disease.
+Many addicts are not looked at as human beings, They are labeled as “junkies,” “druggies,” or “lowlifes” – anything under the sun except people – people who suffer from a disease.

-There are countless good-natured individuals who have had their entire lives flipped upside down because they were never introduced to the world of recovery.
-They were a victim of circumstances that any serious drug user could face – locked up and forgotten about by society with the looming threat of a criminal history to haunt them for the remainder of their lies.
+There are countless good natured individuals who have had their entire lives flipped upside down because they were never introduced to the world of recovery.
+They were a victim of circumstances that any serious drug user could face – locked up and forgotten about by society with the looming threat of a criminal history to haunt them for the remainder of their lives.

 Another issue of concern with locking addicts up is the inevitable withdrawal phase.
 When arrested, most addicts have been using drugs for a period of time prior to their brush with the law, and have developed a tolerance to the drugs they have been using.
 This can create a situation that causes a long and painful detox – something that most jails are ill-equipped to treat.

-When the inmate is heavily dependent on certain drugs – such as benzodiazepines like Xanax, or even alcohol – they can potentially die while in jail without proper medical attention.
+When the inmate is heavily dependent on certain drugs – such as benzodiazepines like Xanax, or even alcohol – they can potentially die while in jail if they do not receive proper medical attention.

 Since 2015, there have been at least four prominent cases of people dying in jails from drug-related withdrawal symptoms.
 In March 2015, 18-year-old Victoria Herr died in a Pennsylvania jail after being arrested on drug charges.
 According to several inmates, Tori was denied medical aid.
 Compassion, understanding and a new way of life is all these people need.
 Treating them like caged animals with no access to legitimate medical care will only perpetuate the problem.

-Before active addiction, many addicts had a families, jobs, and lives – they didn’t ask for this burden to be placed on them.
-All they truly want is the help they deserve – they certainly don’t want to lie, manipulate, rob, steal, or commit crime to get the drugs that will give them a temporary and false sense of relief.
+Before active addiction took over their lives, many addicts had families, jobs, and lives – they didn’t ask for this burden to be placed on them.
+All they truly want is the help they deserve – they certainly don’t want to lie, manipulate, rob, steal, or commit a crime to get the drugs that will give them a temporary and false sense of relief.

 These addicts need treatment, recovery and a new way of life.
-They don’t need to be locked in a cage and released to do it all over again.
-Rehabilitation is needed, change is needed.
+They don’t need to be locked in a cage and then released to do it all over again.
+Rehabilitation is needed; change is needed.